Microsoft Finds Bosses Out of Touch, Google Workspace Tightens Storage and More News

 Google Workspace Tightens Storage Offering

-Mountain View, CA-based Google has also been making changes to its productivity suite Workspace that will start rolling out in June this year.
+Mountain View, Calif.-based Google has also been making changes to its productivity suite Workspace that will start rolling out in June this year.
 However, it is unlikely that these changes will be welcomed by many.
 The changes concern the “unlimited” storage that Google was offering in Workspace — previously G Suite.

 The changes are not a surprise as they were originally announced last November.
 However, Google announced this week that it has made some changes to the original announcement which means that the changes to storage will go as follows: